When Did They Stop Making Pure Copper Pennies

 Comprehensive Overview

-The U.S. Mint adhered to this standard for the Lincoln cent from 1909 until 1942.
-However, the exigencies of World War II brought about the first significant change.
+The U.On the flip side, the exigencies of World War II brought about the first significant change.
+S. Here's the thing — mint adhered to this standard for the Lincoln cent from 1909 until 1942.
 With copper being a critical material for the war effort, particularly for ammunition and communication equipment, the Mint sought ways to conserve this valuable resource.

 From 1947 to 1982, the Lincoln cent reverted to its pre-war composition of 95% copper and 5% tin and zinc (though the tin was largely phased out by the 1960s, leaving mostly zinc).
 These pennies are often considered the last of the "copper pennies" in the traditional sense, highly valued by collectors and still commonly found in circulation.

 The definitive end of the almost pure copper penny came in 1982.
+The cost of the metal in each penny began to approach, and even exceed, the coin's face value.
 Rising copper prices made it increasingly expensive to produce pennies with such a high copper content.
-The cost of the metal in each penny began to approach, and even exceed, the coin's face value.
-This created an unsustainable situation for the U.S. Mint, which was tasked with producing coinage efficiently and cost-effectively.
+S. This created an unsustainable situation for the U.Mint, which was tasked with producing coinage efficiently and cost-effectively.

 The transition in 1982 was not without its challenges.
 Both copper and zinc pennies were produced that year, leading to variations in weight and appearance.
 These differences have become a point of interest for coin collectors, who often seek out examples of both types to complete their collections.
-The 1982 pennies, therefore, represent a pivotal moment in the history of American coinage, marking the end of an era for the almost pure copper penny.
+The 1982 pennies, therefore, represent a important moment in the history of American coinage, marking the end of an era for the almost pure copper penny.

 Trends and Latest Developments